wigginst/www-1/docs/source/storm.rst

 Storm Setup
 -----------

-Now lets look at how to setup a Storm Cluster in your local machine.
-A storm cluster needs Apache ZooKeeper running
+Now let's look at how to set up a Storm Cluster in your local machine.
+A Storm cluster needs to have Apache ZooKeeper running.

 .. code-block:: bash